jessicarush/react-notes/nextjs_deployment.md

 ## Manual graceful shutdowns

 When self-hosting, you might want to run code when the server shuts down on `SIGTERM` or `SIGINT` signals.
 As of this writing, the [App Router docs only show how to do this in Page Router](https://nextjs.org/docs/app/building-your-application/deploying#manual-graceful-shutdowns).
-I've added an issue to the 2.1k exisitng issues so maybe the instructions will get upadted.
+I've added an issue to the 2.1k existing issues so maybe the instructions will get updated.

 ## To investigate